lelyan94/-Linux-Services-Integration-Lab/README.md

 # 🐧 Linux Services Integration Lab

-This lab focuses on integrating a Linux server into a Windows domain environment and deploying key services such as Apache, FTP, and SMB file sharing.
-It includes domain authentication, remote management, service configuration, and access control testing across multiple user roles.
+This lab focuses on migrating core services — web hosting, FTP, and file sharing — from Windows Server to a Linux server integrated with Active Directory.
+The Linux server is joined to the Windows domain and configured to authenticate domain users, while hosting websites, FTP, and Samba shares with proper permissions and encryption.
+Internal and remote access were tested using multiple domain users.

 ![Image](https://github.com/user-attachments/assets/3705e2aa-1a7f-4e65-9ef1-c3e705bd8d73)

 ---

-## 🛠️ Tools Used
+## 🛠️ Tools & Technologies

-- VMware Workstation
 - Ubuntu Linux Server
-- Windows Server (with RSAT tools)
+- Windows Server (AD, DNS)
-- Windows 10 Clients
+- Windows 10 Internal Client
-- Domain Users: `Erica`, `Trish`, `Ernie`
+- Domain Users: Erica, Trish, Ernie
+- Services: Apache2, vsftpd with SSL, Samba, Kerberos/SSSD
+- Tools: RSAT, PuTTY, MySQL

 ---

+## 📁 Summary of What Was Done

+- ✅ Joined Linux server to the Windows domain using Kerberos
+- ✅ Migrated and configured:
+  - Apache web services with virtual hosts
+  - FTP server with SSL and permission-based access
+  - SMB shares with custom access levels
+- ✅ Verified domain user access to all services (web, shares, FTP)
+- ✅ Set permissions using domain and local users
+- ✅ Enabled remote Linux access via SSH and Windows RSAT tools
+- ✅ Tested access for domain users from internal client

 ## 🧩 Project Overview